qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_background.rst

 How to add a new Component
 ==========================

 qooxdoo comes with a set of helper applications, so called "components", that can be custom-build for any standard application.
-Examples are the Apiviewer, Testrunner and Inspector.
+Examples are the API Viewer and Test Runner.
 Suppose we had a new such component, how would this be made available as a standard job to skeleton-based applications?
 This section provides an implementation view to the more end-user oriented introduction :ref:`here <pages/tool/generator/generator_config_articles#include_key_top-level_-_adding_features>`.

 .. _pages/generator_config_background#basics: